essiviippola/whatsapp-analysis/README.md

-# whatsapp-analysis
+# Whatsapp analysis

-Whatsapp group chat analysis
+The scripts on this repository can be used to extract statistics from Whatsapp group chats.
+The main application was to analyze messages to celebrate our group chat's ("Tuuli Nousee") 4th anniversary.

 ## Dataset